What Royalty Free Music or Copyright Free Music Really Means

 The vast majority of music you're going to find is, in fact, copyrighted — including royalty free music.
 And royalties are still being paid, even on music considered royalty free.

 So here's the thing.
-When you work with a royalty free music site, you're essentially purchasing the license to whatever track it is you want.
+When you work with a royalty free music site, you are essentially purchasing a license to whatever track it is you want.

-This makes you (the licensee) free to use the music in your videos, but the company you purchased the license from is actually paying the royalties to the composers.
+This makes you (the licensee) free to use the music in your videos, but the company you purchased the license from is actually paying the composer(s) so you don't have to.

 Additionally, if the video is shown on a broadcast network the network will pay performance rights organizations royalties which will then be distributed out to music rights holders.

 This essentially means that nothing is actually royalty free, at least not in the grand scheme of things.
-It simply means you personally won't have to pay royalties, because the company you use does.
+It simply means you personally won't have to pay royalties, because the company you use covers any of that stuff for you.

 Wondering if there are any other assumptions you've made that might be wrong?
 Here's a quick rundown of facts about royalty free and copyright free music:

 A common mistake is thinking that if a track is labeled royalty free, that means it's free to use.
 Not true!
 The music must be paid for in order to own the license to use it.

-Although we threw both terms together, we do want to make a clear distinction that copyright free has no copyright and royalty free means the music has copyright.
+Although we threw both terms together, we do want to make a clear distinction that copyright free has no copyright and royalty free means the music does have copyright.

 Copyright free music is basically a unicorn, meaning it's extremely hard to find truly copyright free tracks.
 Almost every track out there has some sort of copyright, even music with a Creative Commons license.